Gaborerdei/project1/README.md

 Primary goal is to provide an informative good-looking website that showcases Kavita's Beauty Bay and encourages the user to come to the beauty salon.
 The site will be targeted toward women who are looking for explore the secret of the Inidan beauty.

-## User Experience (UX)
+## User Experience

- - Accessibility,
+### Target Audience
+- Ages 16 and up.
+- Anyone who is interested in beauty treatments.

+### User Requirements and Expectations

+- A simple and intuitive navigation system,
 - Quickly and easily find relevant information,
 - Links and functions that work as expected,
 - Good presentation and a visually appealing design regardless of screen size,
- - Easy to contact the beauty salon,
+- An easy way to contact the beauty salon,
- - Simple content that the user can read easily.
+- Accessibility.

-### Site User
+### User Stories

+#### First-time User
-- I want to know where the beauty salon is.
+1. As a first-time user, I want to know where the beauty salon is.
-- I want to know the treatments prices.
+2. As a first-time user, I want to know the treatments prices.
-- I want to know more about the beauty salon, its history and vision.
+3. As a first-time user, I want to know more about the beauty salon, its history and vision.
-- I want to get a feel for the treatments and atmosphere in the beauty salon.
+4. As a first-time user, I want to get a feel for the treatments and atmosphere in the beauty salon.
-- I want to easily contact the beauty salon, if I have any questions.
+5. I want to easily contact the beauty salon, if I have any questions.

-### Site Owner
+#### Site Owner
-- I want users to easily access for the location and traetmenst prices.
+6. I want users to easily access for the location and traetmenst prices.
-- I want the users to be able to contact the beauty salon.
+7. As the site owner, I want the users to be able to contact the beauty salon.
-- I want users to easily make purchases.
-- I want to ensure users are directed back to the website should they come across a 404 error.
+8. As the site owner, I want to know more about the beauty salon, its history and vision.

 ## Design